JensJoschi/plant_model_ibm/README.md

 # Authorship

-This readme file has been written by Jens Joschinski, integrating information from the general document, D4.1. (specifically the ecological modelling parts and the FG characterisation ) or comments in the FATE code.
+This readme file has been written by Jens Joschinski.
+Some text is copied or adapted from (non-public or public) documents of the ECOLOPES project.
+ECOLOPES has granted permission to use the text presented herein.

 The plant model is derived from Fate/RFate, but has been heavily modified.
 Some individual files still contain remnants of the original model or built on their ideas.
 The "Authorship" section of individual files mentions the main contributor(s) to each file.
 If there is only a sole author or author group mentioned, then this person/group developed almost all (>90%) of the code.
 If there are further parties mentioned, their contributions are listed in detail in mostly chronological order.
 If an authorship statement is missing, all content was written by Jens Joschinski.

-Currently some files are copied from the ECOLOGICAL MODEL. clear separation / movement into external library folder is required.

 # 0 Preface